 - indications: investigation of chest pain, suspicion of coronary artery disease, pre-surgical workup including prior to renal transplantation

 Tc-99m sestamibi is the most common agent for performing myocardial perfusion scintigraphy.
-Sestamibi is a lipophillic cation, which diffuses from the blood into the myocardial cells.
-The tracer is withheld intracellularly adjacent the mitochondria which facilitates imaging.
+Sestamibi is a lipophilic cation, which diffuses from the blood into the myocardial cells.
+The tracer is held intracellularly proximate to the mitochondria.
 60% of sestamibi is extracted first pass from the coronary blood flow and there is minimal myocardial clearance.

-Myocardial perfusion scintigraphy is performed with a rest and stress phase, looking for areas of reversible ischemia (exercise stress) or impaired myocardial flow reserve (pharmacologic stress).
+Myocardial perfusion scintigraphy is performed with both rest and stress phases, looking for areas of reversible ischemia (exercise stress) or impaired myocardial flow reserve (pharmacologic stress).
 Rest imaging is usually performed first, with a stress phase conducted on the same day with a higher dose injection or a subsequent day.